mantanz/Reconify/backend/readme.md

 ### File Processing
 - Files are automatically processed to extract headers
-- Headers are converted to lowercase
+- Headers are converted to lowercase and cleaned
 - Multiple encoding formats are supported (UTF-8, Latin-1, CP1252, ISO-8859-1)
 - Large files are handled efficiently
+- Null values are properly handled and cleaned

 ### File Size Limits
 - No explicit file size limits are set